dev-32/Zookeeper-JetBrains-project-/README.md

+# Zookeeper-JetBrains-project-
-# Zookeeper-JetBrains-project-A very simple project that consists of basic use of lists and loops.
+A very simple project that consists of basic use of lists and loops.